Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/final-assessment-2.md

 The Problems below are presented in order of complexity.
 Doing them in order will be easier.

 Complete each step to the best of your ability.
 I have listed a point value for each step.
-Solve as much of step as you can partial credit will be awarded.
+Solve as much of each step as you can partial credit will be awarded.

 Do not post this project to GitHub!
-Instead you will submit your work to me by first removing the node_modules folder then copying your work to my USB drive.
+Instead you will submit your work to me by first **removing the node_modules** folder then copying your work to my USB drive.

 ## Getting started (10pts)